 The unique properties of the light source facilities include, for storage-ring based synchrotron sources, a continuous spectrum, high flux, and brightness and, for the Linac Coherent Light Source (LCLS), ultra short pulses, high peak power, and high coherence, making them indispensable tools for the exploration of matter.
-The wide range of emitted photon wavelengths provide incisive probes for advanced research in materials science, physical, chemical, and biological sciences, medical and pharmaceutical sciences, geological sciences, environmental sciences, and metrology.
+The wide range of emitted photon wavelengths provide incisive probes for advanced research.
 The three broad categories of experimental measurement techniques performed at the light sources - spectroscopy, scattering, and imaging - probe the fundamental parameters by which we perceive the physical world (energy, momentum, position, and time).
 By exploiting the short pulse lengths of these light sources, especially the LCLS, each technique can also be performed in a timing fashion.